Tutupaca: Geothermal activity

-Tutupaca is also the name of a geothermal field in the neighborhood of the volcano, which includes the areas of Azufre Chico, Azufre Grande, Callazas River, Pampa Turun Turun, and Tacalaya River; they are part of the same geothermal system whose temperature at depth is higher than 200 C. The fields feature fumaroles, geysers, mud pots and occurrences of sulfur, both solid and in the form of hydrogen sulfide gas, as well as siliceous sinter and travertine deposits.
-Hot springs at the foot of the Tutupaca volcano discharge water into the rivers.
+Tutupaca is also the name of a geothermal field in the neighborhood of the volcano, which includes the areas of Aychullo, Azufre Chico, Azufre Grande, Callazas River, Pampa Turun Turun, and Tacalaya River (there are some discrepancies between sources on their naming and identity); they are part of the same geothermal system whose temperature at depth is higher than 200 C. The fields feature fumaroles, geysers, mud pots and occurrences of sulfur, both solid and in the form of hydrogen sulfide gas, as well as siliceous sinter and travertine deposits.
+Hot springs at the foot of the Tutupaca volcano and in its valleys discharge water into the rivers.

 Tutupaca has been mentioned as a potential site for geothermal power generation.
 In 2013, Canada's Alterra Power and the Philippine Energy Development Corporation developed a joint venture to work on a geothermal prospect at Tutupaca, although work at Tutupaca had not begun by October 2014.
+The estimated geothermal potential (in megawatts electricity) in 2024 was as a minimum 50 megawatt.